jamie-mcg/jamie-mcg/README.md

 ## Blog & Writing &#x270d;

 I have recently started to write a few blog posts on my [Medium](https://j-w-mcgowan18.medium.com/) page.
-At the moment I only have one published post but I am trying to use my free time to grow this section.
+At the moment I only have a couple of published posts but I am trying to use my free time to grow this section.

+## Publications &#x270d;

+Meta-Learning with MAML on Trees (2021) [arXiv](https://arxiv.org/abs/2103.04691)

 ## GitHub Stats &#x1f4c8;